cdapio/coopr/docs/docs/source/faq/admin.rst

 How can I write configuration settings that reference hostnames of other nodes in the cluster?
 ----------------------------------------------------------------------------------------------

-Loom provides a set of macros that allow you to do this.
+Coopr provides a set of macros that allow you to do this.
 See :doc:`Macros</guide/admin/macros>` for more information.

 Can I configure clusters to delete themselves after some amount of time?